 Every time a consumer sends a message, the SLA, or your expected time to reply resets.
 For example, if you are expected to respond within 1 minute, each time a consumer answers a message the one minute will start over and the conversation will be prioritized automatically and adjusted appropriately in your conversation.

-As an agent, you are able to control the amount of time you need to reply to consumers manually.
+As an agent, you can control the amount of time you need to reply to consumers manually.
 For example, if you are chatting with a customer and you need to check the status on their application, you can let the customer know that you’ll get back to them in a couple of hours and then manually adjust the SLA of this conversation.
-By doing so, it will appear in your queue in the appropriate time and remind you to follow up with the customer.
+By doing so, it will appear in your queue at the appropriate time and remind you to follow up with the customer.

 With CoBrowse, agents and visitors can view each other’s virtual mouse cursors, and simply double-clicking on an element or piece of text in the web page creates an animation effect.
 This allows brands to address customers’ queries quickly and efficiently by helping them navigate web pages collaboratively.
 In the enhanced Agent Workspace, this capability is currently available only for the My Conversations list.
 For more information on CoBrowse, click here.

-The nature of messaging conversations is that they are ongoing and can be resumed at anytime.
-However, in order to manage agent work streams and ensure consumer requests have been fulfilled, conversations can be marked as ‘closed.’
+The nature of messaging conversations is that they are ongoing and can be resumed at any time.
+However, to manage agent work streams and ensure consumer requests have been fulfilled, conversations can be marked as ‘closed.’
 A closed conversation can be reopened again - either by the consumer or by the agent - with the entire history kept intact.

 The conversations can be marked as resolved or closed, either by the consumer or the agent.
-Within the conversation window, customers have options, one of which is to select to closed a conversation.
+Within the conversation window, customers have options, one of which is to select to close a conversation.
 For messaging channels such as SMS or Facebook Messenger, where a custom ‘options’ table is not available, customers will not be able to mark conversations as closed.
 As an agent, you can close a conversation when you know that it has been resolved.
-Closing a conversation is done via the drop down menu within the conversation window.
-It is important that you close conversations as soon as you are confident that they are resolved in order to clear your work queue and keep your performance KPIs accurate.
+Closing a conversation is done via the drop-down menu within the conversation window.
+You must close conversations as soon as you are confident that they are resolved to clear your work queue and keep your performance KPIs accurate.

 At the end of your shift or during downtime you can use the status filter to filter closed conversations back into your My Conversations.
 This will allow you to review your conversations and ensure that they were properly documented.
 Closed conversations are stored in the My Conversations list for between 24 hours up to 14 days, depending on your contact center's configuration.
 Conversations that exceed this can be found in the All Conversations list.